alexdebrie/dynamodb-workshop/01-basic-operations/README.md

 # DynamoDB -- Basic Operations

-In this first module, you will learn the basics of writing to and reading from DynamoDB.
-This module has four steps:
+In this first lesson, you will learn the basics of writing to and reading from DynamoDB.
+This lesson has five steps:

 - [Creating a DynamoDB table](#creating-a-dynamodb-table);
 - [Loading data using the PutItem operation](#loading-data-using-the-putitem-operation);